aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/presentationlockingbehavior/_index.md

 ---
 title: PresentationLockingBehavior
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Represents the behavior regarding treating the  source file or java.io.InputStream while loading and working with an instance of .
+description:  Represents the behavior regarding treating the  source file or java.io.InputStream while loading and working with an instance of .
 type: docs
 weight: 446